 Diet

 When hunting, they reuse the prey, attempting to surprise it before it knows the shark is there.
-The initial bite is so strong that sometimes, the prey flies out of the water and into the air, according to Britannica.
+The initial bite is so strong that sometimes, the prey flies out of the water and into the air.

 FAQs